microsoft/protein-sequence-models/README.md

 pip install sequence-models
 ```

-### Convolutional autoencoding representations of proteins (CARP)
+### Loading pretrained models

-We make available pretrained CNN protein sequence masked language models of various sizes.
-All of these have a ByteNet encoder architecture and are pretrained on the March 2020 release of UniRef50 using the same masked language modeling task as in BERT and ESM-1b.
  Models require PyTorch.
 We tested on `v1.9.0` and `v1.11.0`.
 If you installed into a clean conda environment, you may also need to install pandas, scipy, and wget.

 To load a model: